filipeesch/kafkaflow/website/docs/getting-started/samples.md

 ## Consumer Throttling

-This is a sample that shows how to throttle a consumer based on others consumers lag
+This is a sample that shows how to throttle a consumer based on others consumers lag.

 You can find the code here: [/samples/KafkaFlow.Sample.ConsumerThrottling](https://github.com/Farfetch/kafkaflow/tree/master/samples/KafkaFlow.Sample.ConsumerThrottling)

+## Open Telemetry

+This is a sample that shows how to enable OpenTelemetry instrumentation when using KafkaFlow.

+You can find the code here: [/samples/KafkaFlow.Sample.OpenTelemetry](https://github.com/Farfetch/kafkaflow/tree/master/samples/KafkaFlow.Sample.OpenTelemetry)